thi-nguy/nestjs_tutorial/README.md

 - Create new project Nest: `nest new project_name`
 - Change port to 3333 (because 3000 will be used for React project later).
+- Install dependencies for graphql: `npm i @nestjs/graphql @nestjs/apollo @apollo/server graphql`.
+- Import the GraphQLModule to AppModule and configure it with the forRoot() static method.
+- Use Schema First Approach. (allow splitting schema into several files which can be located near their resolvers, meanwhile Code First Approach: allow us write in only Typescript, not change to Graphql syntax).
+Config GraphQLModule following this approach.

 ## Upcoming works: